toefel18/kluster/README.md

 ### Load Balancing

-Only 1 node processes an R request and writes its processing result to the RESPONSE topic.
-All nodes processes the CUD request, but only 1 node writes its processing result to RESPONSE topic.
+All nodes process each request from the client only once, but only 1 node writes its processing result to RESPONSE topic.

 NB.
-The ONE topic can be pafrtitioned, also giving some load balancing.
+The ONE topic can be partitioned, also giving some load balancing.

 ### Consistency